trapha11/wp-custom-widget-area/README.md

 At times you would like to have these boxes in other areas other than sidebar or footer, that’s when creating customizable Widget Area comes in handy.
 To do so simply follow 3 steps:

-Registering a custom widget area
+1.Registering a custom widget area

-Display Widget Area
+2.Display Widget Area

-Add classes and HTML tags to custom widget area.
+3.Add classes and HTML tags to custom widget area.

 Let’s get started !

 1. Registering a custom widget area